 No again.
 The mass extinction of the dinosaurs occurred about 65 million years ago.
 Megalodon wouldn’t arrive on the scene for another 40 million years.

-There are two answers, depending on which group of paleobiologists you want to side with.
+There are a few answers, depending on which group of paleobiologists you want to side with.
 According to some, Megalodon should be classified within the genus Carcharodon, which would make it a relative of the White Shark.
 Others say it ought to be in the genus Carcharocles, which means it would have evolved in line with other prehistoric giant sharks and has no living relatives.
 Yet a third school of thought is to classify Megalodon in the genus Otodus, an extinct lineage of predatory sharks.

 How did Megalodon get its name?